Adsense Top Bar

 Not my acupuncture clinic, but in the same basic ballpark (Australia, 2026)

 I strolled on upstairs, where I located Lee Massage's facility on the second floor.
 The manager accompanied me to a booth inside which they were playing Chinese classical music, whimsical and evocative.
-The scrolls on the walls made me feel like I was back in Japan.
+The scrolls on the walls reminded me of my life in Japan.

 Motivational scrolls on the walls of my booth, at Lee Massage (Australia, 2026)